pabloelt/pabloelt.github.io/content/project/project6/index.md

 ---

-## 11. Retraining and Production scripts
+## 10. Retraining and Production scripts
 {style="color: #BBDEFC"}

-After successfully developing, training, and evaluating both segmentation and predictive models, the final stage of the project involves organizing and optimizing the entire process.
+After successfully developing, training, and evaluating the forecasting model, the final stage of the project involves organizing and optimizing the entire process.
 This is accomplished by compiling all necessary processes, functions, and code into two streamlined Python scripts:

 * <text style='color: #BBDEFC; font-weight: normal;'>Retraining Script:</text> This script is designed to automatically retrain all developed models with new data as needed, ensuring that the models remain accurate and up-to-date.